-There were no impairment losses for the years ended December 31, 2020 and 2019, respectively.
+There were no impairment losses for the three months ended March 31, 2021 and 2020, respectively.

 Derivative Liabilities

 The Company analyzes all financial instruments with features of both liabilities and equity under FASB ASC Topic No. 480, ("ASC 480"), "Distinguishing Liabilities from Equity" and FASB ASC Topic No. 815, ("ASC 815") "Derivatives and Hedging".
 Derivative liabilities are adjusted to reflect fair value at each period end, with any increase or decrease in the fair value being recorded in results of operations as adjustments to fair value of derivatives.
 The Company uses a binomial model to determine fair value.